Guns N' Roses/Metallica Stadium Tour: Montreal Riot

 On August 8, 1992, during the performance at Montreal's Olympic Stadium; halfway into Metallica's set, during the song "Fade to Black", frontman and rhythm guitarist James Hetfield accidentally stepped into a 3,200°F magnesium flash due to a miscommunication with the pyrotechnics director, forcing the band to cut their set short as Hetfield was rushed to the hospital.
 After Hetfield was taken to the hospital, lead guitarist Kirk Hammett, bassist Jason Newsted and drummer Lars Ulrich took the stage and told the crowd the band could not continue the show.
 After a lengthy delay, the audience became increasingly impatient as Guns N' Roses eventually took the stage after a two hour and fifteen minute wait.
 However, the shortened time between sets did not allow for adequate tuning of the band's stage monitors, resulting in multiple band members noticing audial issues.
-Singer, Axl Rose, later blamed the issues on bad audio and vocal problems stemming from his diagnosis on July 30.
+Singer Axl Rose later blamed the issues on bad audio and vocal problems stemming from his diagnosis on July 30.
 Rose forced the band to end their set short after performing only nine songs, then proclaiming to the crowd "Thank you, your money will be refunded, we're out of here!" before throwing his microphone and storming offstage.
 Following the set, the screens on the sides of the stage flashed the message "The show is over, please check the media for more news.", which led to an estimated crowd of 2,000 people to start rioting within the stadium and surrounding areas, the fans would overturn police cars, loot various souvenir booths, and set multiple bonfires within the stadium causing an estimated $600,000 in damage to the stadium and surrounding areas.
 Footage from the incident was later included in Metallica's 1992 documentary A Year and a Half in the Life of Metallica.
-According to multiple reports from Metallica's road crew and guitarist Kirk Hammett, Rose showed little remorse for the incident following the mayhem, and was even reported by Hammett to have returned to his dressing room drinking with other band members while the bands were forced to remain inside the Expos' locker rooms during the destruction.
+According to multiple reports from Metallica's road crew, guitarist Kirk Hammett and bassist Jason Newsted, Rose and the band showed little remorse for the incident following the mayhem, and was even reported by Hammett to have returned to his dressing room drinking with other band members while the bands were forced to remain inside the Expos' locker rooms during the destruction.
+Inside the locker rooms, Newsted stated that Rose was smoking and drinking while complaining about his voice.